Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Methods

 \subsection{Quantum $1/S$ spin waves}

-To resolve the ground state configuration chosen by quantum ObD at $T=0$ within the $\Gamma_5$ manifold, we perform a linear spin-wave calculation to determine the zero-point energy correction about both the $\psi_2$ and $\psi_3$ classical spin configurations~\cite{Savary-2012}.
-In this formalism, the spin operators are rotated into the local ordering directions and expressed in terms of the Holstein-Primakoff bosons \cite{Maestro_2004,wong13,ross11,Yan-2017}
+To resolve the ground state configuration selected by quantum ObD at $T=0$ within the $\Gamma_5$ manifold, we perform a linear spin-wave calculation to determine the zero-point energy correction about both the $\psi_2$ and $\psi_3$ classical spin configurations~\cite{Savary-2012}.
+In this formalism, the spin operators are rotated into the local ordering directions and expressed in terms of Holstein-Primakoff bosons \cite{Maestro_2004,wong13,ross11,Yan-2017}

 where $\hat{S}^z_{\bm R\mu}$ is the rotated spin operator into the local ordering direction of the spin on sublattice $\mu$ in the tetrahedron centered at the fcc lattice vector $\bm R$.
-Introducing this transformation in Eq.~\eqref{eq:hamiltonian} results in the linear spin wave Hamiltonian
+Introducing this transformation in Eq.~\eqref{eq:hamiltonian} results in the linear spin-wave Hamiltonian

 where $\{\omega_\mu(\textbf{q})\}$ are magnon frequencies with $\hbar$ set to one, and $\hat{n}_\mu(\textbf{q})$ is the boson occupation number of the corresponding spin wave mode.
 Based on these magnon frequencies, we compute the zero-point energies for the $\psi_2$ and $\psi_3$ configurations via